martinkrz/posepi2/README.md

 ## License

-This proejct is licensed under the [https://creativecommons.org/licenses/by-nc/4.0/](Creative Commons Attribution-NonCommercial 4.0 International Public License) - see the [LICENSE](LICENSE) file for details.
+This proejct is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International Public License]([https://creativecommons.org/licenses/by-nc/4.0/).
+See the [LICENSE](LICENSE) file for details.